shalanah/elevate-code-challenge/README.md

 Welcome to my code challenge!

-When working on a code challenge, I focus on optimizing fun and learning.

 I hope you enjoy this project as much as I did creating it!

 ## Description